MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Get-MgUserManagerByRef.md

 ## SYNOPSIS
 Returns the user or organizational contact assigned as the user's manager.
 Optionally, you can expand the manager's chain up to the root node.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaUserManagerByRef](/powershell/module/Microsoft.Graph.Beta.Users/Get-MgBetaUserManagerByRef?view=graph-powershell-beta)

 ## SYNTAX